Oladipupo-01/LITA-CAPSTONE-PROJECT/README.md

    -
     ![Screenshot (27)](https://github.com/user-attachments/assets/68d9ec7a-eaa4-4e9a-bc4c-3ca1b66960ca)

-In SQL: I wrote the queries to extract insight from the  question
+In SQL: I wrote the queries to extract insight from the  following question

 - Total number of sales for each category

   ```SQL